TheRenegadeCoder/SnakeMD/docs/docs/low-level-api.rst

-For users who want a little more control over how their markdown is formatted, SnakeMD provides a low-level API, which can be broken down into two main sets of elements: block and inline.
+For users who want a little more control over how their markdown is formatted, SnakeMD provides a low-level API constructed from elements:

+.. autoclass:: snakemd.Element
+   :members:
+   :undoc-members:
+   :show-inheritance:

+Elements are then broken down into two main types: block and inline.

 Block Elements